JeffCohen/workbook/books/law713/appendix/assignments/2-one-small-step.md

 - Click the green Create Repository button.
 - You should now be staring at some extra GitHub instructions, but you don't need to do any of that just yet.
 Just keep the page open.

+## STEP 4: Connect Your Local Repository to the Remote Repository

-- Switch back at your command prompt and substitute your GitHub username below:
+- Go back at your command prompt and enter these two commands.
+  B sure to substitute your GitHub username below:

   ```
   git remote add origin https://github.com/YOUR-GITHUB-USERNAME/hw1.git